 Giménez’s works of this period stand out for their vibrant colors, clever use of humor and fantasy, and the frequent inclusion of psychedelic patterns.
 Among his most iconic images is the poster he designed for Fuera de Caja (Out of the Box), a gallery he co-founded in 1969 with art critics and promoters Jorge and Marta Romero Brest and Raquel Edelman to sell artist-designed objects for everyday use.
 With a rabbit materializing from a blue cube amid rainbow swirls, Giménez’s alluring poster illustrates the magical implications of emerging “out of the box.”

 This gift of 29 posters by ISLAA highlights Giménez’s graphic achievements of the 1960s, and represents an important boost to our collection of graphic design from Latin America.

+Plans are in the works to exhibit many of our new acquisitions of Latin American art in upcoming exhibitions and in LACMA's new building for the permanent collection.
 This is the second installment of recent acquisitions in the Latin American art department.
 Stay tuned for more in the coming weeks.